-- 5.26.All prospective students offered a place are invited for an induction and to enrol for and commence the programme of studies.
-Once all offer conditions have been met, the prospective student will enrol by completing the online enrolment process, formally accepting our terms and conditions, agreeing to pay any fees in full and either paying the tuition fees due or providing acceptable proof of who will be paying these fees. - 5.27.
-Prospective students must complete enrolment as soon as possible and within 20 days of the start date of the programme.
-If enrolment is not completed, we will cancel our offer of a place and ask the prospective student to leave the College. - 5.28.Once enrolment is completed, an email will be sent to the student confirming this and a legal contractual agreement will then exist between the student and the College.
+- 5.27.All applicants offered a place are invited for an induction and to enrol for and commence the programme of studies.
+Once all offer conditions have been met, the applicant will enrol by completing the online enrolment process, formally accepting our terms and conditions, agreeing to pay any fees in full and either paying the tuition fees due or providing acceptable proof of who will be paying these fees. - 5.28.Applicants must complete enrolment as soon as possible and within 14 days of the start date of the programme.
+If enrolment is not completed, we will cancel our offer of a place and ask the applicant to leave the College. - 5.29.Once enrolment is completed, an email will be sent to the student confirming this and a legal contractual agreement will then exist between the student and the College.
 This is made up of the following, which students are strongly advised to read in full before enrolling: - This Admissions Policy and procedure - Regent College London's terms and conditions - Tuition Fee Refund and Compensation Policy - International Student Policy (if you are studying under the College's New Student Route Visa).